Bessawy/E-commerce-Fullstack/frontend/README.md

 ## Features

 - Fetch all/single products.
+- Filter product by title.
 - Sort products by price and title.
-- Update/delete products.
+- Update/delete products (admin account only).
 - User login/logout and register.
+- User google login.
-- Update User profile.
+- Update User profile & password.
 - Add product to cart and remove product from cart.
 - Includes feature to switch between dark/light themes.
+- Add and remove Reviews for products.
 - Testing unit for the reducers.
 - Responsive for small display (designed for both laptop and mobile display (400 x 600)).

 ## Login in as admin

-`email`: admin@mail.com
+`email`: Admin@mail.com
-`password`: admin123
+`password`: Admin@123

 ## Website Pages